mekb-turtle/odus/README.md

 # odus
-A sudo alternative for Linux
+A light-weight and highly configurable sudo alternative for Linux written in C

 ![Screenshot of odus being used in the terminal](screenshot.png)